/ Manage Sweet And Salty Cravings In Older Adults

 The desire for sweet foods is one of the earliest tastes humans develop and is often tied to emotional comfort and energy needs.

 For older persons, skipping meals or not consuming enough carbohydrates can intensify sugar cravings.
-Balanced meals and healthy snacks can help address this issue.
+Regular mealtimes, balanced nutrition, and healthy snacks can help address this issue.

 Healthy Snack Ideas for Sweet Cravings: